Marianne Beate Kielland

 In addition to her flourishing freelance career, Marianne Beate Kielland is the artistic leader of the Oslo Chamber Music Festival and a part-time associate professor at the Norwegian Academy of Music.

-Mahler’s Symphony No. 3 with the Trondheim Symphony Orchestra led by Han-Na Chang.
+Mahler’s Symphony No. 3 with the Oslo Philharmonic Orchestra under Jukka-Pekka Saraste.

 Reviews